Wall of Shame – what is it and what to do with it?

 We’ve all seen the spam emails claiming to be from deposed foreign royalty looking to disperse their wealth in a hurry.
 We’ve all wondered wryly who in their right mind could fall for such an obvious scam.

-But the dangerous scams are the ones you don’t see coming, and anyone can fall victim to fraud without realising until it’s too late.
+But the dangerous scams are the ones you don’t see coming, and anyone can fall victim to fraud without realizing until it’s too late.

-WYT included large representative sample of platforms that is about fraud.
+WYT included a large representative sample of platforms that is about fraud.

 Scammers toil endlessly to refine their tactics, but there are some red flags that should alert you to the possibility that what you’re hearing is a potential scam.